kojoidrissa/djangoconUS-2015/new_outline.md

     -  Anna Ravenscroft, EuroPython 2011, [Diversity as a Dependency](https://www.youtube.com/watch?v=PLYI46Ou-wI) at about 50 minutes, suggests you "bring someone who is NOT like you" to the next conference.
         +  My addenedum: ask them if they'd come to another event?
 Why or why not?

-#Practicing Inclusivity 103: Understanding The Power of Privilege
+#Practicing Inclusivity 103: Understanding Privilege
 >“Privilege isn't wealth or having it easy: it's what you don't have to deal with”  @JustSlyRed #AlterConf
  - Tweet by [Kojo](https://twitter.com/Transition/status/592068382754635776), quoting [@JustSlyRed](https://twitter.com/JustSlyRed) at [Alterconf - Austin](http://www.alterconf.com/speakers/mario-jara)